Frequently Asked Questions

 Call Public Safety at 1111 or call 911 for emergency medical evaluation.
-Qualified university personnel may be able to provide initial first aid as necessary.
+Students may seek first aid from the Student Health Center.

-No. If the rental car was rented from one of the automobile rental agencies under contract with the state and was paid for using the American Express Corporate charge card or the online direct-bill process, the rental company will assume responsibility for any damage to their vehicle and provide the first $500,000 in liability insurance coverage.
-In most circumstances this would mean you report the accident to the rental car company, turn in the key, and walk away.
+No. If the rental car was rented from one of the automobile rental agencies under contract with the state the rental company will assume responsibility for any damage to their vehicle and provide the first $500,000 in liability insurance coverage.
+Report the accident to the rental car company, turn in the key, and walk away.
 You also need to file a Vehicle Accident Report Form (Std.
 270) when you return to campus.